 Investigating how Global English tests such as IELTS impact test-takers’ lives and global mobility and how test-takers perceive the processes and outcomes of test design, administration and use are more than an academic exercise; it is an imperative for social justice, not only between groups of test-takers but also between test-takers and test-owners/test-users who are locked in a relationship of inequality (Deygers, 2017).
-While the commercial viability of tests, the pragmatics of testing and the limits of testability including test qualities (Bachman & Palmer, 1996) need to be appreciated, the science and technology of tests and professional standards alone may not be adequate for guiding test design, administration and use (Author, 2016).
+While the commercial viability of tests, the pragmatics of testing and the limits of testability including test qualities (Bachman & Palmer, 1996) need to be appreciated, the science and technology of tests and professional standards alone may not be adequate for guiding test design, administration and use (Hamid, 2016).
 Critical reflection on the operation and the intent of IELTS points to the complexity of fairness, justice and validity, as exemplified in the present study.
 To date, test-takers’ perceptions of IELTS, in relation to a broader, more encompassing conceptions of fairness, justice and validity have not been given adequate attention in the literature.
 This article provides an example of engagement with test-takers in the hope that test-takers’ experiences and perspectives will be more fully taken into consideration in test design, administration and use (Dimova, 2012; Green & Andrade, 2010).

 On a narrower rendering of issues of fairness, the test-takers were critical of IELTS even as a large proportion initially indicated, from their perspective, that the test was ‘fair’ in the way in which it sought for all participants to take exactly the same test.
 This ‘sameness’ refers to procedural fairness which was seen as ensuring a level of equivalence that could not otherwise be achieved.
 However, and, at the same time, an overwhelming proportion expressed the view that the test did not provide an accurate measure of their proficiency, raising questions about the reliability of scores and about fairness and validity as a consequence.
 Several explanations emerged from the data for the perception that the test did not test participants’ actual language proficiency.
 First, personal experiences of test repetition showed substantial variations in scores across test sittings.
 Secondly, test-takers’ experiences of engaging in English in the host society enabled them to understand that higher scores did not necessarily mean higher levels of performance in language use contexts and vice versa.
 Thirdly, they believed that the test did not guarantee comparative validity, meaning that two test-takers with the same scores did not necessarily demonstrate the same level of English proficiency.
 Such views may reveal the ‘potential and real injustice of tests’ (McNamara & Ryan, 2011, p.
 165), and how test-takers felt that they had to navigate these vicissitudes, even as they appeared to make little sense to them.
 Test-takers’ self-reported experiences reflected the gap between testing in theory (as reflected in scores), and their actual proficiency, and real-world language use.

 Most significantly, participants’ (subjective) responses reveal how a broader conception of justice is restricted by the testing practices and processes associated with IELTS.
-While some participants argued that a sense of procedural fairness was evident in the way the test was constructed, and how it was enacted, others were highly critical of what they construed as a set of practices designed for external purposes—namely to generate profits from an international student market, and to serve as a potential barrier to access, and restriction upon immigration.
+While some participants argued that a sense of procedural fairness was evident in the way the test was constructed, and how it was enacted, others were critical of what they construed as a set of practices designed for external purposes—namely to generate profits from an international student market, and to serve as a potential barrier to access, and restriction upon immigration.
 Notions of beneficence guiding Kunnan’s (2008) test fairness framework, with its emphasis upon how a ‘test ought to bring about good in society’, and that ‘it should not be harmful or detrimental to society’ (p.
 14), were sorely tested by an evaluation framework that seemed to be more driven by extraneous motives of profit, as perceived by the test-takers, than by efforts to foster the sorts of cosmopolitan, harmonious and diverse societies that could be cultivated through providing opportunities for respectful engagement with individuals and groups from rich and varied cultural backgrounds.
 Test-takers reported that they experienced a lack of fairness and a sense of injustice that seemed to problematize the technical excellence supposedly associated with the ‘validity’ of IELTS.

 Reflecting McNamara and Ryan’s (2011) conception of justice, test-takers’ responses indicated a broader conceptualization of justice than simply a technicist focus upon issues of equality as ‘sameness’ in relation to testing alone.
 Such responses also reflect how processes of recognizing difference in robust, activist ways (Fraser, 1997) was severely lacking, and that the tests seem to have been ‘stacked against’ them, even as participants simultaneously perceived that the test played a crucial role in their pursuit of opportunities in the countries in which they studied, and to which many may have wished to move upon completion of their studies.
 Participants’ responses also revealed that ultimately it was test-owners who were the real beneficiaries of the testing process.
 As Chik and Besser (2011) indicated with reference to similar international tests for young English learners, profit maximization was considered to be behind the test-retake policy of IELTS which was also, as some test-takers believed (or perhaps misbelieved), deliberately made difficult for the purpose of maximizing profits.
 The psychological, social and economic costs that they reported they incurred in taking IELTS also indicated validity concerns, particularly when participants expressed reservations about ‘native’ English speakers’ capacity to succeed in the test.
 Participants considered it unjust to impose a level of proficiency on ESL speakers which was less than evident within the TLU community more broadly.
 Test-takers may have blurred the boundaries of the domains of testers and test-users, but it may be testers’ responsibility to develop test literacy and awareness among test-takers.
 Testing agencies may also need to improve test-takers’ limited understanding of the interdependence of fairness, validity and justice—specifically, to make them understand how achieving a reasonable balance of the three concepts may require a principled compromise of each.